The Secret Files of the Master of Modern Republican Gerrymandering. Hofeller did not follow his own advice.

 Like any other human endeavour, the development of scientific knowledge forms a web with more practical, even everyday, interests and concerns.
 The natural sciences are recognized as a model for knowledge owing to many factors, prime among which is their capacity to explain and make precise predictions.
 Scientific Method History.
 Who Invented the Scientific Method?

 Who Discovered the Scientific Method?
 No one person can be credited as the inventor of the scientific method.
 It was really not “invented” but recognized and developed as the natural method of obtaining reliable knowledge.
-History of the Scientific Method.
+History of the Scientific Method Many authors trace the beginning of the scientific method and experimenting back to ancient artisans, Greeks, Arabs, Spaniards, and others.
+Aristotle Scientific Method.
 The Scientific Revolution - Definition - Concept - History.
 Professor Robert A.

 Hatch - University of Florida Working Definition: By tradition, the "Scientific Revolution" refers to historical changes in thought & belief, to changes in social & institutional organization, that unfolded in Europe between roughly 1550-1700; beginning with Nicholas Copernicus (1473-1543), who asserted a heliocentric (sun-centered) cosmos, it ended with Isaac Newton (1642-1727), who proposed universal laws and a Mechanical Universe.
 Was there such a thing as the 'Scientific Revolution' -- and if the question makes sense, what is it, or what was it?